josh-collinsworth/joco-gridsome/src/posts/why-designers-shouldnt-remake-other-designers-logos.md

 And I'm willing to bet money that you _hate it_ when somebody does that to your design.

-> Remake somebody else's logo design all you want, but know that it's utterly meaningless, because you get to do whatever you want and the original designer didn't.
+<Callout>Remake somebody else's logo design all you want, but know that it's utterly meaningless, because you get to do whatever you want and the original designer didn't.</Callout>

 "Well, sure I wanted to change this, but the brief required…"